Forest-Bathing 2025 has begun - Join Us!

 Yes, you are in the woods, but we do our absolute best to keep them out of the treehouses.
 We treat for bugs, in & out, multiple times a year.
 Bugs exist in the woods and you’ll probably see spider webs too.
 The treehouse does have a can of Wasp Spray should you need it.

 No, the treehouses are “glamorous camping” and not climate-controlled.
 Located up around 1800 feet elevation under tree canopy, the treehouses are naturally cooler than other areas in the region.
 Additionally, small but mighty fans are provided for your sleeping comfort.
-In the cooler months (sub-50 degrees at night), we provide an indoor-rated propane heater (Tough Buddy.)
-It utilizes two 1 LB. camping propane cylinders to provide gentle heat all-night when on the low setting.

 No, there is not a fridge.
 We suggest continuing to store food items in the cooler used for transport.